WebOrigami/docs/src/content/concepts/hello.md

 }}
 </figure>

 The _root_ of this tree is the circle on the left.
 The branch has a label or name, which we'll call a _key_, and that leads to a node or _value_.
-In many cases the key is a text string like "index.html", but keys could be numbers or other things.
-The value here also happens to be a text string ("Hello, world!"), but values can be anything: an image, a data file, etc.
+In many cases the key is a text string like "index.html", but it can also be a number or something else.
+The value here happens to be a text string ("Hello, world!"), but values can be anything: an image, a data file, etc.

 ## Conceptualizing websites as trees

-We often design or browse websites a single page at a time, but step back and consider _all_ the pages on a site as a tree of pages and other resources.
+We often design and browse websites a single page at a time, but you can step back and consider _all_ the pages on a site as a tree of pages and other resources.

 The <a href="/demos/aboutUs/" target="_blank">sample About Us site</a> defines a small set of pages: